mackmcquen/mackmcquen/README.md

 ## Skillset

-I professionally work with full-stack JavaScript (TypeScript) and enjoy C++ as a hobby.
+I professionally work with full-stack JavaScript (TypeScript).

+I have years of experience writing code in both the Stack Overflow & the AI era 😄.

 ### Languages